Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 FAQs

-Dual enrollment allows the student to accomplish both programs (DNAP completion and ASPM Fellowship) concurrently in two years.
-With dual enrollment, the CRNA can focus their didactic assignments within the field of Acute Surgical Pain Management.
+Program options allow the student to accomplish both programs (DNAP completion and ASPM Fellowship) concurrently in two years.
+With these program options, the CRNA can focus their didactic assignments within the field of Acute Surgical Pain Management.
 The ASPM Fellowship enhances the regional anesthesia skill set for the experienced CRNA, and the DNAP completion program challenges the CRNA to expand their knowledge base in a variety of Nurse Anesthesia concepts.

 What will it cost?

-Are there any financial funding options available for the Dual or DNAP Completion?
+Are there any financial funding options available for the program options or DNAP Completion?

 MTSA was awarded the HRSA Nurse Faculty Loan Program grant for the Academic year of 2023-2024 that provides up to 85% loan forgiveness to DNAP-C, Dual, and Education track students who continue employment as a clinical or academic educator for a period of 4 years after graduation.
 Additional private loads are available and VA benefits can be applied to the cost of tuition.
 MTSA’s Director of Financial Aid, Jennifer Speer, can address any funding options available by contacting her at: Jennifer.Speer@mtsa.edu.